finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

         // PortfoliosApi apiInstance = apiFactory.build(PortfoliosApi.class);

         PortfoliosApi apiInstance = ApiFactoryBuilder.build(fileName).build(PortfoliosApi.class);
-        BatchUpsertPortfolioAccessMetadataRequest batchUpsertPortfolioAccessMetadataRequest = new BatchUpsertPortfolioAccessMetadataRequest(); // BatchUpsertPortfolioAccessMetadataRequest | The Portfolio Access Metadata Rule to update or insert
+        Map<String, BatchUpsertPortfolioAccessMetadataRequest> requestBody = new HashMap(); // Map<String, BatchUpsertPortfolioAccessMetadataRequest> | The Access Metadata Rules to upsert and the Portfolio identifiers to upsert for
-        String effectiveAt = "effectiveAt_example"; // String | The date this rule will effective from OffsetDateTime effectiveUntil = OffsetDateTime.now(); // OffsetDateTime | The effective date until which the Access Metadata is valid.
-If not supplied this will be valid indefinitely, or until the next 'effectiveAt' date of the Access Metadata try {
+        String effectiveAt = "effectiveAt_example"; // String | The date these rules will be effective from String effectiveUntil = "effectiveUntil_example"; // String | The effective date until which the Access Metadata is valid.
+If not supplied, this will be valid indefinitely, or until the next 'effectiveAt' date of the Access Metadata try {
             // uncomment the below to set overrides at the request level
-            // BatchUpsertPortfolioAccessMetadataResponse result = apiInstance.batchUpsertPortfolioAccessMetadata(batchUpsertPortfolioAccessMetadataRequest, effectiveAt, effectiveUntil).execute(opts);
+            // BatchUpsertPortfolioAccessMetadataResponse result = apiInstance.batchUpsertPortfolioAccessMetadata(requestBody, effectiveAt, effectiveUntil).execute(opts);

-            BatchUpsertPortfolioAccessMetadataResponse result = apiInstance.batchUpsertPortfolioAccessMetadata(batchUpsertPortfolioAccessMetadataRequest, effectiveAt, effectiveUntil).execute();
+            BatchUpsertPortfolioAccessMetadataResponse result = apiInstance.batchUpsertPortfolioAccessMetadata(requestBody, effectiveAt, effectiveUntil).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {
             System.err.println("Exception when calling PortfoliosApi#batchUpsertPortfolioAccessMetadata");